Rydberg Vision via frugal Quantum Image Fingerprinting: Introduction

-Classical machine learning methods, particularly kernel-based classifiers, often face fundamental scalability limitations when applied to data with highly nonlinear and high-dimensional structure, as the explicit construction and evaluation of complex feature spaces rapidly becomes computationally prohibitive.
-Quantum machine learning offers a principled alternative by exploiting the exponentially large Hilbert space of quantum systems as a natural feature space, enabling the efficient realization of rich, nonlinear kernel functions throug quantum state preparation and entangling operations.
-As demonstrated by Havlíček et al. [2], quantum-enhanced feature maps can induce class separability that is difficult or infeasible to replicate using classical kernels of comparable computational cost.
-This observation motivates the study of quantum-native learning models that leverage quantum interference and entanglement to construct expressive similarity measures, providing a pathway toward quantum advantage in supervised learning tasks on near-term and future quantum hardware.

-Early evidence [3,4,5] suggests that annealing/analog quantum computers can be integrated into quantum-classical AI workflows, which could potentially enhance model efficiency and performance.
-From optimizing energy grids and data center placement to reducing GPU power consumption and enhancing AI model performance, annealing/analog quantum computing offers a promising path forward.
+Machine learning (ML) encompasses computational methods for extracting patterns from data, including classification, regression, clustering, and related tasks.
+Classical ML methods, particularly kernel-based classifiers, often face fundamental scalability limitations when applied to data with highly nonlinear and high-dimensional structure, as the explicit construction and evaluation of complex feature spaces rapidly becomes computationally prohibitive.
+Quantum ML (QML)~\cite{schuld2019,havlicek2019,liu2021} offers a principled alternative by exploiting the exponentially large Hilbert space of a quantum system as a natural feature space, enabling efficient realization of rich nonlinear kernel functions via quantum state preparation and entangling operations~\cite{liu2021}.
+As demonstrated by Havl\'{i}\v{c}ek et al.~\cite{havlicek2019}, quantum-enhanced feature maps can induce class separability that is difficult or infeasible to replicate using classical kernels of comparable computational cost.
+Certain subroutines in AI/ML---linear algebra, kernel methods, sampling, and combinatorial optimisation---admit quantum algorithms with provable speedups, motivating the study of quantum-native learning models that leverage interference and entanglement to construct expressive similarity measures.
+Early evidence suggests that quantum annealing and analog quantum computers can be integrated into quantum-classical AI workflows, potentially enhancing model efficiency and reducing energy consumption~\cite{kornjaca2024,fujii2017}.